SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The simulation domain is divided multiple times following a succession of decomposition levels.
-The whole domain is the superimposition of different grids for each electromagnetic field components and macro-particules.
+The whole domain is the superimposition of different grids for each electromagnetic field component and macro-particules.
 Let us represent schematically the domain as an array of cells as in Fig. :numref:`full_domain`.
-Each cell contains a certain population of particles.
+Each cell contains a certain population of particles (that can differ from cell to cell).

 .. _full_domain: